sktime/sktime/docs/source/developer_guide/testing_framework.rst

 * adding the new variable in the ``fixture_sequence`` list in ``pytest_generate_tests``

 The function ``_generate_[variablename](test_name, **kwargs)`` should return two objects:
-* a list of fixture to loop over, to substitute for ``variablename`` when appearing in a test signature
+* a list of fixture to loop over, to substitute for ``variable_name`` when appearing in a test signature
 * a list of names of equal length, i-th element used as a name for the i-th fixture in test logs

 The function has access to: